Carobert85/sqlstyle.guide/sqlstyle.guide.md

 * Ensure the name is unique and does not exist as a [reserved keyword][reserved-keywords].
-* Keep the length to a maximum of 30 bytes—in practice this is 30 characters unless you are using multi-byte character set.
+* Keep the length to a maximum of 30 bytes—in practice this is 30 characters unless you are using a multi-byte character set.
 * Names must begin with a letter and may not end with an underscore.
 * Only use letters, numbers and underscores in names.
 * Avoid the use of multiple consecutive underscores—these can be hard to read.